The Bay Run Around Iron Cove

 Haberfield Rowing Club

-They also have a little popup style kiosk outside, which is a great spot for a quick coffee break overlooking the calm waters of Iron Cove.
+There’s also a small pop-up kiosk outside, perfect for a quick coffee break while enjoying views of the calm waters of Iron Cove.

 4. Iron Cove Creek Bridge

-The walking path continues along the, rather noisy, City West Link road towards the Iron Cove Creek pedestrian and cycle bridge, passing Robson Park and Timbrell Park on the other side of the road.
+The path continues along the rather noisy City West Link road toward the Iron Cove Creek pedestrian and cycle bridge, passing Robson Park and Timbrell Park on the opposite side of the road.

 Iron Cove Creek pedestrian bridge